tifapp/FitnessProject/README.md

    1. cd FitnessProject
    2. npm install

+## Testing the App

-6. Run the metro server on your machine through the command line
+1. Run the metro server on your machine through the command line

    1. expo start